evelyne24/ops-intelligence/docs/01_project_structure.md

 #### `Dockerfile`

 The `Dockerfile` defines the common image for both the `analyzer` and `dashboard` services.
-It starts from a Python 3.11 base image, installs the dependencies listed in `requirements.txt`, and sets up the working directory.
+It starts from a Python 3.11 base image, installs the dependencies from `pyproject.toml` (via Poetry), and sets up the working directory.

 #### `docker-compose.yml`

 The `docker-compose.yml` file orchestrates the multi-service application:

 -   **`analyzer` service**:
-    -   Builds from the `Dockerfile` in the current directory.
+    -   Builds from the `Dockerfile`.
-    -   Runs the command `python -m src.ops_intelligence.main analyze` to start the analysis process.
+    -   Runs the command `python main.py analyze` to start the analysis process.
-    -   Mounts the `shared_data` volume to `/app/data` to store the output JSON.
+    -   Connects to the `localstack` service for AWS emulation.
-    -   Mounts the `src` directory into the container for development.
+    -   Mounts the `src` directory into the container.

 -   **`dashboard` service**:
     -   Also builds from the same `Dockerfile`.
-    -   Runs the command `python -m src.ops_intelligence.main dashboard` to start the web server.
+    -   Runs the command `python main.py dashboard` to start the web server.
-    -   Depends on the `analyzer` service to ensure the analysis runs first.
     -   Exposes port `8501` for the Streamlit dashboard.
-    -   Mounts the `shared_data` volume to `/app/data` to read the analysis results.
+    -   Connects to the `localstack` service.
     -   Mounts the `src` directory into the container.

+-   **`localstack` service**:
+    -   Provides local emulation of AWS services (like S3).
+    -   Persists data in a Docker volume named `localstack_data`.
+    -   Exposes the LocalStack dashboard on port `8080`.

--   **`shared_data` volume**:
+-   **`init-aws` service**:
-    -   A named volume that enables data sharing between the `analyzer` and `dashboard` services.
+    -   A one-off job that runs the `init-aws.sh` script to create the S3 bucket on startup.

 ### Development Environment (Dev Containers)

-The `.devcontainer/devcontainer.json` file provides a configuration for Visual Studio Code to develop inside a container.
-This ensures a consistent and reproducible development environment.
+The `.devcontainer/devcontainer.json` file configures VS Code to develop inside a container.

--   It uses the `docker-compose.yml` to define the environment.
+-   It uses the `docker-compose.yml` to define the environment, connecting to the `dashboard` service.
--   It specifies the `dashboard` service as the one to connect to.
--   It forwards port `8501` for accessing the dashboard.
+-   It forwards ports `8501` (dashboard) and `8080` (LocalStack UI).
--   It sets the sleep command to `infinity` to keep the container running.
+-   It keeps the container running with an infinite sleep command.
--   It installs the recommended Python extension for VS Code.
+-   It installs the recommended Python extension.

 ## How to Run and Debug